Isometric Plumbing Drawing

 An isometric plumbing drawing shows plumbing drain, waste, and vent lines, how they interconnect, and it includes the actual pipe sizes.
 This drawing communicates to the plumbing plan examiner that you know how all the pipes should be installed on a job and that the pipe sizes will be correct.

-The last thing an inspector wants is to arrive at a job site and tell you that all the pipes have to be taken out because they're too small or you've not vented fixtures properly.
+The last thing an inspector wants is to arrive at a job site and tell you that all the pipes have to be taken out because they're too small or you've not vented the fixtures properly.

 Does the Plumbing Isometric Drawing Show All Fittings?